awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

   If the signed\-in IAM user still cannot open the environment, you could try signing out and then signing back in as either the AWS account root user or an IAM administrator user in the account\.
 Then try opening the environment again\.
 If you are able to open the environment in this way, then there is most likely a problem with the IAM user's access permissions\.
 + If the environment is associated with an AWS cloud compute instance \(for example an Amazon EC2 instance\):
   + Make sure the instance's associated VPC is set to the correct settings for AWS Cloud9, and then try opening the environment again\.
-For details, see [Amazon VPC Requirements for AWS Cloud9](vpc-settings.md#vpc-settings-requirements)\.
+For details, see [Amazon VPC requirements for AWS Cloud9](vpc-settings.md#vpc-settings-requirements)\.

     If the AWS cloud compute instance's associated VPC is set to the correct settings for AWS Cloud9 and you still cannot open the environment, the instance's security group might be preventing access to AWS Cloud9\. **As a troubleshooting technique only**, check the security group to make sure that at minimum, inbound SSH traffic is allowed over port 22 for all IP addresses \(`Anywhere` or `0.0.0.0/0`\)\.
 For instructions, see [Describing Your Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#describing-security-group) and [Updating Security Group Rules](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#updating-security-group-rules) in the *Amazon EC2 User Guide for Linux Instances*\.